zzinpan/Stopwatch/README.md

 - start: click the right button
 - stop: click the right button ( toggle )
 - pause: click the left button ( during the start )
-- setAlarm: drag small hand
+- setAlarm: drag the small hand
 - stopAlarm: click the stopwatch

 <br>